digitarald/mcp-frontend-starter/README.md

-# 🛠️ MCP Frontend Starter
+# 🚀 MCP Frontend Starter

-Explainer, playground and starter for using MCP[^1] servers in VS Code with [GitHub Copilot's Agent](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode), focusing on frontend development for maximum "vibing"[^2].
+A comprehensive toolkit, playground, and starter for integrating MCP[^1] servers with GitHub Copilot's Agent in VS Code.
+Designed specifically for frontend developers to achieve maximum "vibing"[^2] in their workflow.

-## Extend GitHub Copilot with MCP server tools
+## ✨ Supercharge GitHub Copilot with MCP Server Tools

-MCP support just landed in VS Code Insiders (v1.99) as preview feature, ready to be used with GitHub Copilot's Agent mode (see [open issues](https://github.com/microsoft/vscode/issues?q=is%3Aissue%20state%3Aopen%20MCP%20label%3Achat-mcp)).
-This allows you to use any MCP server in your agentic coding workflow.
+MCP support has just landed in VS Code Insiders (v1.99) as a preview feature, ready to enhance GitHub Copilot's Agent mode (see [open issues](https://github.com/microsoft/vscode/issues?q=is%3Aissue%20state%3Aopen%20MCP%20label%3Achat-mcp)).
+This integration lets you leverage any MCP server directly in your agentic coding workflow.

-⚠️ This is a preview feature and may change in the future.
-Use at your own risk, but especially for fun and exploration!
-[File issues](https://github.com/microsoft/vscode/issues?q=is%3Aissue%20state%3Aopen%20MCP%20label%3Achat-mcp) if you find bugs or have suggestions.
+⚠️ This is an early preview feature that may evolve.
+Use it for exploration and fun!
+Found a bug or have ideas?
+[File issues here](https://github.com/microsoft/vscode/issues?q=is%3Aissue%20state%3Aopen%20MCP%20label%3Achat-mcp).

-### Getting Started with MCP
+## 🏁 Getting Started with MCP

-**Prerequisite**: Use VS Code Insiders (version 1.99 or later) with GitHub Copilot pre-release.
+**Prerequisite**: VS Code Insiders (version 1.99 or later) with GitHub Copilot pre-release installed.

-#### 1. Configure your MCP servers
+### 1. Configure Your MCP Servers

-1. Configure servers in `.vscode/mcp.json` to share with other developers working on the same project.
+1. Set up servers in `.vscode/mcp.json` to share configurations with project collaborators:
-   1. `"servers": {}` follows Claude's structure for `claude_desktop_config.json`.
+   - `"servers": {}` follows Claude's structure for `claude_desktop_config.json`
-   2. `"inputs": []` optionally lets you define custom placeholders for the server configurations, to avoid hardcoding sensitive information.
+   - `"inputs": []` lets you define custom placeholders for configurations, avoiding hardcoded secrets
     ```jsonc
     // Example .vscode/mcp.json
     {